fbacker/broadlink-mqtt-bridge/README.md

 // example for linux (e.g. openhab2 on RPI)
 crontab -e
 @reboot cd /home/openhabian/broadlink-mqtt-bridge && node index.js < /dev/null &

+// To upgrade to latest version git pull
 ```

-## Docker

-This is on the works

-# Configure
+## Configure

 in ./config there's a couple of options in default.json.
 Do not change this.
-This is the default settings that can be changed.
+This is the default settings that can be overwritten.
-Make your own file ./config/local.json and only add and change values that you want.
+Make your own file `./config/local.json` and only add and change values that you want.
 This will solve issues with upgrades.

-# Running
+## Running

 There's a couple of ways to interact.
 Web GUI, Websockets, Rest API and with MQTT.

-## Web (best for Recording)
+### Web (best for Recording)

 Most output and simple is running the web gui.
 This will output everything from logs and GUI to trigger actions.
 Possible to change port in config.